GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 ![alt file](Images/termius%20server.png)

-1) click a new host option
+1) Click a new host option
-2) select an edit tool
+2) Select an edit tool
 3) In the right-sidebar configure a server name(lable),ip address,add a KEY which we download from AWS.
-4) add a KEY which we download from AWS.
+4) Add a KEY which we download from AWS.

 ![alt file](Images/Screenshot%202023-09-26%20at%209.38.48%20PM.png)

-Then select the host, right click and connect to the server system
+Then select the host.
+Right click and connect to the server system

 # Install NGINX server